10/30/2024

 Tyler Brown

 Hey, good morning, guys.
-Hey, John.
-Let's just talk about Q3, the implied Q4 guide.
+Good morning, folks.
+Hey, so can we first just talk about Q3, the implied Q4 guide?
 I mean, both seem weaker, but it feels to me that the culprit here is really SKSS.
 I mean, it seems that the core ES business is actually tracking almost dead on with your expectations.
 SKSS is weaker.
 You have weakness in base oil markets.
 I mean, is that a basic fair characterization?
 Is the entire kind of guide cut, if you will, just basically on SKSS?

 speaker